 Cosmic ray rates are affected by solar wind strength and density, and therefore CMEs can have a major effect when they “sweep away” some of the neutrons within the area of the earth’s magnetic field.
-The image below shows the effect of a CME impacting earth on 2017-07-16 following an M1.4 (semi) earth-directed solar flare.
+The first image below shows the effect of a CME impacting earth on 2017-07-16 following an M1.4 (semi) earth-directed solar flare.
 This is called a “Forbush Decrease”.
 Cosmic ray bursts are caused by supernovae and other galactic events.

 For further very detailed background information see here.

 Disclaimer for live data